bluesky/tiled/docs/source/explanations/security.md

           kid: ...
           n: ...
           alg: RS256
-      confirmation_message: "You have logged with ORCID as {username}."
+      confirmation_message: "You have logged with ORCID as {id}."
 ```

 ### Toy examples for testing and development